Eduardo Gullas: "Gullas Bills"

 In the House of Representatives, Gullas, in some occasions, filed bills that sought to reinstate and institutionalize the use of English language as the sole medium of instruction (MOI) in all public schools countrywide; (Note: Multiple citations used (English-only MOI):) and to mandate its use in government and admission examinations to public learning institutions.
-(Note: Multiple citations used (English in examinations):) These were in an attempt to strengthen proficiency of Filipinos in English, in line with orders from President Gloria Arroyo.
+(Note: Multiple citations used (English in examinations):) These were in an attempt to strengthen proficiency of Filipinos in English, in line with orders from President Arroyo.
 Also, these were among the attempts to revise the Bilingual Education Program by the Department of Education (DepEd), introduced in 1974.
 He said that the policy had weakened English as subjects supposed to be taught in that language were actually done in Taglish, or a blend of English and the local dialect.
 Such efforts failed to become a law on procedural grounds, despite having widespread support in the chamber and from DepEd.

 Gullas first filed the bill during the 13th Congress—in 2006—causing mixed reactions among the Congress.
 Despite the approval on the English bill by the House in September, Senators failed to act on the bill because they were preoccupied with the 2007 midterm elections.

 He refiled the bill at the start of the 14th Congress.
 He principally authored House Bill (HB) No. 305 (also called the English Bill and the Gullas Bill), which was later made a priority measure.
 Among the 240 House members, at least 205 signed as co-authors of the bill which was endorsed by a total of 207.

 Later, HB No. 5619 was filed, with Gullas as the principal author and one of the six lead sponsors.
 It was a substitute measure, consolidating those individually authored by Gullas, Raul del Mar of Cebu City, and Luis Villafuerte of Camarines Sur (hence, the Gullas, Villafuerte and del Mar bill); and was one of two bills filed in the House on the issue of MOI.
 This time, coincided with the move towards globalization, it aimed to reinforce the use of English in the country for the Filipinos to be competitive on the labor market.
 The bill also sought to encourage the use of English in interaction in schools.
 (Note: Multiple citations used (English in interactions in schools):) Around 202 of 238 House members co-authored the bill.
 Despite the endorsement of the measure for approval, by January 2010, the bill was up for report on committee level and was reportedly not a priority.